Skip to main content

 🟡 Medium Risk

-Gather more data during the interview process.
-Verify the person is not a deepfake.
+Have a plan to verify the candidate is who they say they are on the call.
 Confirm they match their LinkedIn profile photo.
 Consider asking them to hold their ID next to their face on the call.
-Ask specific questions about the area they claim to be in.
+Ask specific questions about the area they claim to be in that locals would know.
 If something feels off, escalate.

 🔴 High Risk